Looking for yourself or a loved one?

 January 2024

-EE begins its 3G switch off.
+EE begins its 3G switch off (completed in February 2024)

-£25 million has been allocated by the Treasury with an ambition to support 80% of care providers to go digital by March 2024.
+Adult Social Care Technology Fund expressions of interest for second wave of funding in progress £25 million has been allocated by the Treasury with an ambition to support 80% of care providers to go digital by March 2024.
 Care providers can submit an application to access these vital funds to activate their digital transformation projects – e.g. could include fall prevention technologies.
-Organisations must be CQC registered.
+Must be CQC registered.

-TAPPI 2 findings expected to be published.
+TAPPI 2 findings published

 Led by the Housing Learning and Improvement Network (Housing LIN), the TEC Services Association (TSA) and funded by The Dunhill Medical Trust, TAPPI seeks to address the opportunity that technology has to enhance the lives of our ageing population and the barriers that prevent its adoption.